 The currency used in Israel is the New Israel Shekel (NIS) or shekel for short.
-Travellers can bring in any amount of local or foreign cash along with traveller’s cheques or credit cards.
+Travellers can bring in any amount of local or foreign cash along with traveler’s cheques or credit cards.

 Foreign currency can be exchanged at the airport, banks, post offices, most hotels or licensed exchange agencies in large cities.
-A passport is required when exchanging traveller’s cheques.
+A passport is required when exchanging traveler’s cheques.

 Visa and MasterCard credit and debit cards can be used to withdraw cash at banks or at ATM’s.